 Two elements are present in any true God-given revival: Spirit and truth.
-The twentieth century Pentecostal revival came about because men desired the fullness of the presence of the Holy Spirit in their lives, and they earnestly sought for an experience which was built wholly upon Bible truth.
+The twentieth century Pentecostal revival came about because men desired the fullness of the presence of the Holy Spirit in their lives, and they earnestly sought for an experience that was built wholly upon Bible truth.
 The Scriptures given in this lesson prove beyond the shadow of a doubt that the Pentecostal experience is scriptural.

-B. THE PENTECOSTAL EXPERIENCE PROPHESIED IN THE OLD TES-TAMENT
+B. THE PENTECOSTAL EXPERIENCE PROPHESIED IN THE OLD TESTAMENT

-Scriptural References:
+Scripture References: